-The trick is to determine which KPIs matter to you, your teams, and your organization.
+The trick is determining which KPIs matter to you, your teams, and your organization.
 This process starts with understanding why your company even has an engineering team to begin with.

 Understanding Engineering Team Roles

 Company leaders determine core objectives that all departments work toward.
-As an engineering leader, it’s important to figure out how your KPIs map directly back to those greater goals.
+As an engineering leader, it’s crucial to figure out how your KPIs directly relate to those greater goals.